 Fr David Warner (the Vicar) was born into a clergy family in the Midlands.
 He read History at the University of Leicester and worked at Leicester and St Albans Cathedrals while discerning his calling to the priesthood.
 Following 6 years working for a railway company, first in customer relations and then as a driver operations manager, he trained for ministry at the College of the Resurrection in Mirfield and the University of Sheffield, and served a curacy in the St Albans Diocese.
-He became the first Vicar of Mossley (with responsibility for the whole town, including St George's Church and St John the Baptist) in September 2016.
+He became the first Vicar of Mossley (with responsibility for the whole town) in September 2016.

 Fr David is a Companion of the Community of the Resurrection, a member of the Society of Catholic Priests, a member of the Mossley Town Team, a member of the Manchester Diocesan Synod and, with other members of the parish community, is a Governor at each of our three schools.
 Fr David was chaplain to the Mayor of Mossley 2018/9.
 He married the Revd Penny King in April 2019.